ashleykleynhans/runpod-api/templates/gpu/wuerstchen/README.md

-If you need help with settings, etc. You can feel free to ask me, but just keep in mind that I am not an expert at the Text Generation Web UI!
-I'll try my best to help, but the RunPod community may be better at helping you.
+If you need help with settings, etc. You can feel free to ask me, but just keep in mind that I am not an expert at Würstchen!
+I'll try my best to help, but the
+RunPod community may be better at helping you.

 ### Uploading to Google Drive